patricksimpson/posts/2020/why-emacs.md

 Emacs has so much to offer, from a [healthy package system](https://melpa.org/#), complete [Vim emulation](https://www.emacswiki.org/emacs/Evil), [Magit](https://magit.vc/), [Org mode](https://orgmode.org/), [Dired](https://www.gnu.org/software/emacs/manual/html_node/emacs/Dired.html), and [so much more](https://github.com/patricksimpson/dotfiles/tree/master/emacs#emacs-packages---melpa).

 If you are looking for something lighter weight, quick edits... remote in, open Vim.
 Edit.
 Save.
 Done.
-Vim is there (virtuall on every unix system).
+Vim is there (virtually on every Unix system).
 It works.
 It's great.

 I use Emacs because it can do anything.
 It can be anything.
-It can run Vim, keep notes, maniuplate the filesystem, and so much more...
+It can run Vim, keep notes, manipulate the file system, and so much more...

-But, Emacs isn’t for everyone, and Vim isnt either.
+But, Emacs isn’t for everyone, and Vim isn't either.

 Know your tools.
 If you are happy with your editor and are a little curious, carry on.